 Don’t use powder or cornstarch as your baby may inhale them and harm their lungs.

-Another common baby skin condition is eczema.
+Another of the common baby skin rashes is eczema.
 The rashes appear as dry, rough patches that are often crusty and itchy.
-You can see the rashes anywhere on the body.
+You can see the rashes anywhere on the body but are more common in between fingers and areas which we can flex (elbows, armpits, etc).

 Onset: Most cases of eczema happen within a few months after the baby is born.
 Some babies outgrow it once they reach school age, but for others, it could persist until adulthood.